kanaka/mal/README.md

 ## Description

 Mal is an interpreter for a subset of the Clojure programming language.
-Mal is implemetated from scratch in 12 different languages:
+Mal is implemented from scratch in 12 different languages:

 * Bash shell
 * C